learn-co-curriculum/java-procedural-abstraction-lab/README.md

 - This method **must** have the access modifiers `public static`.
 - This method will not return anything.
 - This method **must** be called `rideFerrisWheel`.
-- This method will take in an `int` value to specify the number of times the ride will be ridden.
+- This method will take in an `int` parameter to specify the number of times the ride will be ridden.
 - This method should print "We're riding the ferris wheel x times!"
   - Note that "x" represents the number of times the ride will be ridden.
+- This method should loop through the number of times the ferris wheel is to be ridden and print "We're riding the ferris wheel!"
+  - For example, if the argument passed in is 6, then it should print the message "We're riding the ferris wheel!"
+6 times.
+If the argument passed in is 3, then it should print the message 3 times.
 - Uncomment the second line in "Section One" that calls the `rideFerrisWheel(2)` method.
 Run the program and ensure it works as expected.